Explore how this influential novel was inspired by science in the 19th century.

 The tale of a curious scientist who creates a sapient but grotesque Creature in a scientific experiment gone wrong has shaped science fiction writing for generations.
 Written by Mary Shelley in 1818, it defined a whole new genre of literature, but what was the inspiration behind her legendary story?

-Join our expert panel as we journey back to a time when using electricity was a novel concept, curiosity and research went hand in hand, and unorthodox scientific experimentation was the norm.
-Discover how the public perception of research and eminent scientists of the time influenced Shelley to unleash her Monster on the world.
+We joined an expert panel to journey back to a time when using electricity was a novel concept, curiosity and research went hand in hand, and unorthodox scientific experimentation was the norm.
+Attendees discovered how the public perception of research and eminent scientists of the time influenced Shelley to unleash her Monster on the world.

 - Professor Richard Holmes, Biographer and Author